 The KPMG Lower Gulf valuation team continually endeavors to carry out independent in-house research on valuation related matters.
 Below is a summary of our recent observations and possible inferences on one key valuation parameter, the Equity Risk Premium (ERP) in the United Arab Emirates (UAE), used in the derivation of cost of equity for regional businesses.
 Given the dynamic nature of this crucial metric, our aim is to derive the ERP on a quarterly basis and share the results with a larger audience.
-Our analysis and its outcome suggests an implied ERP of 6.6% on 31 March 2018.
+Based on our analysis, we recommend an ERP of 7.0% for the UAE as of 30 September 2018.

-It appears that the UAE’s GDP growth has comparatively slowed in recent years, driven by falling oil prices, the general slow down in the global economy, and a challenging geo-political situation in the Middle East.
-Despite these factors, the UAE’s GDP growth is expected to improve in the near future, driven primarily by continued economic diversification geared toward further reducing dependence on the petroleum sector.
+It appears that the UAE’s GDP growth has comparatively slowed in recent years, driven by falling oil prices, the general slow down in the global economy, and a challenging geo-political situation in the Middle East and in some large economies around the world.
+Despite these factors, the UAE’s GDP growth is expected to improve in the near future, driven by factors including continued economic diversification geared toward further reducing dependence on the petroleum sector, an increase in government spending, stronger fiscal position driven by the introduction of VAT and an increase in oil prices.

 The ERP is the excess return of the stock market over the risk-free rate.
 It represents the additional return investors require from an equity investment to reflect the additional risk in the asset compared to a ‘risk-free’ asset.